vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 management.endpoints.web.exposure.include=health,info,metrics
 ```

-As you can see you can define endpoints by name or use `*` to represent all endpoints.
+As you can see, you can define endpoints by name or use `*` to represent all endpoints.
 You can combine include and exclude filters.

 If you change your configuration to expose all the endpoints over HTTP and restart your app, your `/actuator` endpoint will now show many more URLs.